jeremyf/take-on-development/chapters/git.md

 I recommend that you enable `git`'s tab completion.
 Git has a large suite of commands.
-I've stumbled upon a few unknown commands and options as I've tabbed on the command line.
+With tab completion installed, I've stumbled upon a few unknown commands and options.

 Either the command: